wozo/Leaflet-Maps-Marker/readme.txt

 * export your markers as GeoRSS for embedding in external websites or apps
 * export your markers as ARML for displaying in the augmented-reality browser from Wikitude
 * export your markers as csv-file
+* display a list of markers below layer maps
 * show standalone maps in fullscreen mode
 * support for microformat geo-markup to make your maps machine-readable
 * create QR code images for standalone maps in fullscreen mode